flbarfield/Early-WebBuilds/README.md

 -------------------------------------------------------------------
 Below is a list of things I've attempted to make.
 Decending order from the project I've most recently added to:

-* BoringPortfolioSample: Completing another single-page template, but decided to approuch it from a mobile-first angle for the first time.
-After this - all sites made after this will have different viewports considered.
+* BoringPortfolioSample: This actually wasn't as boring as I expected!
+Creating another single-page template, but decided to approuch it from a mobile-first angle for the first time.
+After this - all sites made after this will have different viewports considered for responsive web development.

 * Recalling Javascript: Exercises done along with the Javascript and Jquery book by Jon as a refresher.